JoaoWesley/appointment-api/README.md

 ````

 Duration as the name suggest is how long the event lasts in minutes, dateTime is the date and time of when the event will occur, the date is saved in
 UTC so that we can convert it to whatever timezone is needed.

-## Tests
-- Mocha: Test framework for javascript
-- Chai: Assertion library
+Firestore already does a very good job at scaling resources as much as needed in a clever way, given the simple design we are working with I don't think further action is needed.

 # API DOCUMENTATION